US presented Ukraine with a document to access its minerals but offered almost nothing in return

 Ukraine is now preparing a “counter proposal” which will be delivered to the U.S. in “the near future,” the official said.

-Associated Press writers Aamer Madhani in Washington D.C., and Volodymyr Yurchuk and Susie Blann in Kyiv, Ukraine contributed.
+Associated Press writers Aamer Madhani in Washington and Volodymyr Yurchuk and Susie Blann in Kyiv, Ukraine, contributed to this report.